Buying a property in Spain: 2025 guide for French | MCB Costa Blanca

 Costa Blanca, the sweetness of life

-With 300 days of sunshine a year, the Costa Blanca has one of the highest sunshine rates in Europe.
-A beautiful natural environment with its endless beaches.
-An excellent transport network, a renowned gastronomy.
-A real estate offer, first-rate infrastructures and the sweetness of Spanish life 2 hours flight from Paris.
-It is no coincidence that the French prefer this destination for their holidays, as many people are looking for real estate opportunities
+With 300 days of sunshine a year, the Costa Blanca has one of the highest levels of sunshine in Europe.
+A beautiful natural environment with endless beaches.
+An excellent transport network, a renowned gastronomy, a real estate offer, first-class infrastructures and the sweetness of Spanish life within a 2-hour flight from Paris.
+It is no coincidence that the French prefer this destination for their holidays.
+Many people are looking for real estate opportunities there

-This information is intended to help you get the information you need to make a serene and responsible decision about buying your property on the Costa Blanca in Spain
+This information is intended to help you get the information you need to make a calm and responsible decision about buying your property on the Costa Blanca in Spain

-If you are considering buying a property in Spain, you should keep in mind that the legal system and the steps to follow are different from those you may have experienced in France.
+If you are thinking of buying a property in Spain, you should keep in mind that the legal system and the steps to follow are different from those you may have experienced in France.

 Pitfalls to avoid :

-Never go through an individual.
-A direct sale with the owner or through "friends", to save fees in the sale price can ultimately be very expensive.
+Never go through a private individual.
+A direct sale with the owner or through "friends", to save on fees in the sale price, can end up being very expensive.

-There is, in this case, more chance of ending up with an unhealthy property and unfortunately we can not usually turn against the owner.
+In this case, there is a greater chance of ending up with an unhealthy property and unfortunately you can't usually turn against the owner.
 Indeed, Spanish real estate law is not the same as French real estate law, for example: the Spanish notary, unlike the French, does not guarantee the origin of the property.
-In other words, if your seller is not the owner of the land in question, you may have serious disappointments in case of problems.
+In other words, if your seller is not the owner of the land in question, you may have serious disappointments in the event of problems.

 The watchword is therefore caution.
-Never embark on a hasty purchase even if all the characteristics of a sale seem appropriate.
+Never jump into a rush even if all the features of a sale seem adequate.

-In Spain, it is common to send an offer to the owner of the property for sale, but prices are less and less negotiable.
-Faced with the amount of offers on the market, sellers now stand out by displaying a very attractive price from the start.
-You won't lose anything by trying, but it's unlikely that you can bring the price down dramatically .
+In Spain, it is common to send an offer to the owner of the property for sale, but prices are becoming less and less negotiable.
+Faced with the amount of offers on the market, sellers are now standing out by displaying a very attractive price from the start.
+You won't lose anything by trying, but it's unlikely that you'll be able to bring the price down dramatically.

-Your agent will take care of this process and guide you on the possibilities of negotiation according to the history of the property: price recently lowered or excessive compared to the market.
-Do not lose sight of the fact that your agent will do everything so that the deal can be done, he will be your best ally and will try to be as skilled as possible to negotiate your proposal.
+Your agent will take care of this process and guide you on the possibilities of negotiation based on the history of the property: recently lowered or excessive price compared to the market.
+Don't lose sight of the fact that your agent will do everything to make the deal happen, he will be your best ally and will try to be as skilful as possible to negotiate your proposal.

-Be aware that if your offer is accepted, it will be necessary to proceed with the reservation of the property.
+Please note that if your offer is accepted, you will have to proceed with the reservation of the property.
 It is very damaging professionally for an agent to negotiate a price if the buyer does not follow through.
 Do not engage in a negotiation if you are not ready to buy the property!

-Also, do not make several offers at once on several products, you will lose all credibility with the agent, but make them successively if your previous proposal was rejected.
+Also, don't make several offers at once on several products, you will lose all credibility with the agent, but make them successively if your previous proposal has been rejected.

-It is not customary to make an offer on new real estate, as most developers have already passed on the price reductions on their rates.
+It is not customary to make an offer on new properties, as most developers have already passed on the price reductions to their prices.

 A written offer is always preferable to one made verbally.

-The stages of buying real estate in Spain
+The steps of buying real estate in Spain

-The classic act of real estate purchase takes place in three stages:
+The classic real estate purchase process takes place in three steps:

 1. La Reserva, the reservation.